cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/tutorial/cms-shell-download/index.md

 Please find the method that works for your system, or use the default method which does not require a third party provider.

+The order of the providers is defined as

+1. wget
+2. curl
+3. Python requests

+We use wget and curl first as many OS have optimized versions of them.